7 Best PA Speakers (May 2023)

 We have a range of guides related to PA systems which you will find helpful:

-Powered PA speakers are also more versatile than a passive setup.
-They can be used as Main FOH speaker, floor wedge, delayed speaker, or even as an instrument speaker for keyboards, synths and e-drums.
+Additionally, powered PA speakers are highly versatile compared to passive setups.
+They can be used for various purposes such as Main FOH speaker, floor wedge, delayed speaker, or even as an instrument speaker for keyboards, synths and e-drums.

 Author & Contributors